 Self-funded health insurance benefits — whether you’re a smaller, family-owned business or large corporation — don’t come without risk.
 Your employees may be relatively healthy, but a sudden medical diagnosis could lead to higher-than-expected medical costs.
 That’s when stop-loss coverage can help.

-Stop-loss coverage helps protect your business from major, unexpected medical costs that could, at best, put a large dent in your cash flow — and, at worst, affect major business operations or put some companies out of business.
-While the coverage reimburses employers when costs rise above the set limit, as a self-funded plan sponsor you’re typically still responsible for initially paying medical expenses in full.
+Stop-loss insurance helps protect your business from major, unexpected medical costs that could, at best, put a large dent in your cash flow — and, at worst, affect major business operations or put some companies out of business.
+While the insurance reimburses employers when costs rise above the set limit, as a self-funded plan sponsor you’re typically still responsible for initially paying medical expenses in full.

 There are two different policy options for stop-loss coverage: Individual and Aggregate.
 Use this graphic to determine which coverage is best for your business.